Get Rates Near You!

 Just as when you visit a buffet, the individual menu items on the buffet have to be replaced and replenished over time.

 Your allocation strategy is the same.
-Portfolios are subject to ever-changing market conditions as well as gains or declines in the value of your holdings.
-Then there’s the fact that you’re always getting closer to your target date – not to mention how your personal situation can change due to death, divorce, children, promotion, or job loss.
+Portfolios are subject to ever-changing market conditions and gains or declines in the value of your holdings.
+You’re always getting closer to your target date, not to mention how your personal situation can change due to death, divorce, children, promotion, or job loss.

 There are a number of portfolio rebalancing strategies.